 Foods that are potentially hazardous such as cut melons, cooked meats, cut vegetables, cut tomatoes, eggs and dairy products may only be offered as samples when the vendor has obtained a Farmers' Market Vendor Permit issued by WVDA.
-Non-potentially hazardous foods (foods that do not require temperature control due to pH of <4.6 or water activity of <.85 fall into this category) may be offered as a sample without being a Farmers' Market Vendor Permit.

 Samples may not be exposed to insects or other environmental contaminants.
 A fan or fly screen may be necessary.
 No bare hand contact with ready-to-eat food is allowed.
 Food handlers must wash their hands with soap and water before using deli tissue or gloves to touch the food.
 All utensils used must be cleaned and sanitized before use and as often as necessary throughout the day.